sje397/SjeTwitterClient/README.md

 ## Notes
 Last project needed latest version of Async HTTP to remove some errors/warnings, but using it in this project caused auth errors on twitter, which took some time to work out

 Breakponts failing for async tasks is a major pain!

 Persisting data properly using ActiveAndroid was difficult - replacing user objects deleted other tweets.
 Had to check for existing users.

-Describe any challenges encountered while building the app.

 ## Open-source libraries used